tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 7. Open the file from the Jupyter interface
 8. Voilà, you are ready to type the commands we will cover below!

-> Reminder: Once students have the notebooks, open the [part 1 guided practice code and walk through with the students](./code/DataScience101_Part1_GuidedPractice.ipynb).
+> Reminder: Once students have the notebooks, open the [guided practice code for part 1](./code/DataScience101_Part1_GuidedPractice.ipynb) and walk through it with the students.

 ***

 <a name="ind-1"></a>
 ## Independent Practice: Practice Exploring Data (10 mins)

 > Instructor Note: Using a second dataset, ask the students to carry out a similar analysis.
-This can be a pair programming activity or done independently depending on the size of the class and on baseline abilities.
-In either case, make sure to discuss results with the entire class.
+This should be a pair programming activity, depending on the size of the class and on baseline abilities.
+Make sure to discuss results with the entire class afterward.

 ## Now You Try!

-Let's assume you are a business intelligence manager at a fast moving startup breaking into the flower delivery space.
+First, let's get into pairs.
+Now let's assume you are a both business intelligence managers at a fast moving startup breaking into the flower delivery space.
 You need to analyze some data for iris flowers of three different species.

-You have received a sample data set with typical measures for the following three "iris" species:
+You've received a sample dataset for the following three "iris" species:

 - Verginica
 - Setosa
 - Versicolor

-Let's use Python to perform some analytics that will help us differentiate between the three species.
+Your job is to use some basic Python (and hint: Pandas) to help your company differentiate between the three species.

 #### Access Instructions